 The optimal temperature to reach the maximum number of lifts is between 95F (35C) and 41F (5C).

 Yes.
 This lift with the Mangar Elk is performed in conjunction with a scoop or transfer board.
 Our Camel and Eagle lifting cushions can lift someone from a lying or sitting position.

 The lifting cushions are made from a polyurethane coated nylon fabric, which is a hydrophobic material and does not absorb fluids.

 The lifting cushions should be cleaned when inflated.
 Sponge clean with a detergent solution and dry thoroughly before storing in a dry place.
 The lifting cushions are ultrasonically welded so there is no stitching or gaps when germs can collect.
 To disinfect use a disinfecting solution or alcohol impregnated wipe.

 We recommend servicing your lifting cushion every 12 months.

-We expect lifting cushions (excluding batteries) will last seven years in a professional setting and 10 years for domestic use.
+We expect lifting cushions (excluding batteries) will last seven years.